CampbellCrowley/SpikeyBot-Discord/README.md

 - reload (Gracefully unloads all sub-modules, and re-loads and initializes them)
 - record (Record audio in a voice channel.
 Mention people to only record specific people.)
 - perms (Sends a message with the bitfields of all permissions, as well as the sender's and the bot's permissions for the guild and channel)
+- lookup (Finds information about a given ID)

 # Events
 - Added to guild